One Night With The King Parent Guide

 Is the course of a person’s life governed by chance or destiny?
-That is the question poised in this embellished recounting of the Biblical story of Esther.
-Despite ample artistic license, some mild sensuality and moderate violence, One Night With The King still conveys much of the faith and courage for which this historic heroine is remembered.
+That is the question poised in the movie One Night With the King, an embellished recounting of the Biblical story of Esther.

-One Night With The King is rated PG for violence, some sensuality and thematic elements.
+Why is One Night With The King rated PG?
+One Night With The King is rated PG by the MPAA for violence, some sensuality and thematic elements.

 This retelling of the Biblical story of Esther contains depictions of bloodied corpses scattered on the battlefield, the implied murder of several characters and plots of treason, assassination, poisonings, and racial annihilation.
 As a result of religious persecution, a child’s parents are killed (not shown) and a man is hit in the face.
 A male character is captured and then made a eunuch and slave.
 Another man who has suffered a similar fate mentions the loss of his manhood (no details are given).
 Passionate kisses, implied sexual relations and some sensual costumes constitute the sexual content of the film.

 Page last updated March 18, 2009

 More parents' guide for One Night With The King after the break...

 One Night With The King Parents' Guide

 Why does Mordecia suggest to Esther that she may have been born "for such a time as this?"
 Do you believe people have a mission to fulfill, or a greater purpose to accomplish during their lives?

 Prince Memucan asks King Xerxes why he "thirsts for war" when he can "drink so deeply of peace?"
 What is it that tempts the monarch to go to battle?
 Are there ever times when your thirst for something comes at the expense of drinking deeply of what you already have?